Here we have it – a zero waste shopping guide for the Greater Wellington Region (including Wellington City, Hutt Valley, Kāpiti Coast, and Wairarapa).

 - Waste-ed – a local social enterprise formed to educate and advocate around waste consciousness in Wellington City.
 Waste-ed runs heaps of workshops, events, information sessions, and campaigns that provide information and solutions for Wellington’s waste, as well as actions individuals can take to reduce waste in their own lives.
 Waste-ed also has an online shop selling locally-made products that help with low-waste living (like reusable snack bags, cutlery wallets and beeswax wraps).
 Check out their website, which has heaps of resources and listings for upcoming waste-related events.

-- Zero Waste Wellington Facebook page – this is a great forum for sharing ideas about low-waste living in Wellington City, seeking tips or recommendations, or staying on top of local activities and actions that you might like to be a part of.
+- Zero Waste Wellington, Zero Waste Wairarapa, Waste Free Kapiti Facebook pages/groups – these are great forums for sharing ideas about low-waste living in the local area, seeking tips or recommendations, or staying on top of local activities and actions that you might like to be a part of.
 Worth signing up to if you are a Facebook user.

 - Plastic Free Kāpiti – a Facebook page set up by Paekākāriki local Rachel Benefield who lives plastic free with her family of 5.
 The page intends to support households and individuals aiming to live without plastic.